 3. In the event of a disqualification, the submitter will be notified as to the reason why the entry was not qualified for the competition once the judging period has concluded.

-4. You will not be notified by us if there is a problem with your submission prior to judging, as it is usually the jurors who discover the issue while evaluating their assigned submissions.
+4. Please check your submission carefully before entering the competition.
+You will not be notified by us if there is a problem with your submission prior to the judging period, as it is usually the judges who discover the issue while evaluating their assigned submissions.